-An exemption is in place under the Order for operators of (non-commercial) recreational vessels, where all persons on the vessel are members of the same household and/or any non-family members maintain a physical distance of 1.5 metres
+An exemption is in place under the Order for operators of (non-commercial) recreational vessels, where all persons on the vessel are members of the same household and/or any non-family members maintain a physical distance of 1.5 metres.

-Public Health (COVID-19 Air Transportation Quarantine) Order 2020directs that a person who arrives in NSW by aircraft and has been in a country other than Australia within 14 days before that arrival must undertake mandatory quarantine for a period of 14 days.
-The direction does not apply to the flight crew, including that they comply with guidelines regarding self-isolation.
+Public Health (COVID-19 Air Transportation Quarantine) Order (No 2) 2020 directs that a person who arrives in NSW by aircraft and has been in a country other than Australia within 14 days before that arrival must undertake mandatory quarantine for a period of 14 days.
+Special conditions also now apply for the flight crew, including that they comply with guidelines regarding self-isolation.

 On 29 March, an exemption was granted for unaccompanied children.
 For more information, refer to Letter from the Chief Health Officer - Travel of unaccompanied children to NSW, Australia.

 Public Health (COVID-19 Maritime Quarantine) Order (No 2) 2020 directs that a person who arrives in NSW on a vessel that has come from a port outside of NSW must not disembark from the vessel unless authorised, and once authorised to disembark must do go directly to a quarantine facility, hospital or other medical facility for 14 days. directs that a person who arrives in NSW on a vessel that has come from a port outside of NSW must not disembark from the vessel unless authorised, and once authorised to disembark must do go directly to a quarantine facility, hospital or other medical facility for 14 days.

 On 8 April, an exemption was granted to allow crew members to disembark the vessel to undertake essential tasks, and authorises people performing additional functions to board a vessel.

-Public Health (COVID-19 Self-Isolation) Order 2020 under the Public Health Act 2010directs that a person diagnosed with COVID-19 must self-isolate in their residence or other suitable location until medically cleared and comply with the self isolation guidelines.
+Public Health (COVID-19 Self-Isolation) Order (No 2) 2020 under the Public Health Act 2010 directs that a person diagnosed with COVID-19 must self-isolate in their residence or other suitable location until medically cleared and comply with the self isolation guidelines.